JavaScript SDK

 Next steps

-- Python SDK — use the same workbook API from Python.
+- Python SDK — use the same xlsx API from Python.

-- CLI — run one-off workbook scripts with
+- CLI Scripting — run one-off workbook scripts with

 witan xlsx exec. - Concepts — understand the shared workbook model underneath every SDK.